 For me, and this is why I left out dynamic communication, synergy is key.
 We need to figure out a way to bring those all together because all of them, and I know I was hating on email a little bit, but all of them have their place within our holistic business communication ecosystem.

+Communication is a dynamic process.
 Dynamic communication sits in between the lifespan.
 Dynamic communication is essentially the bridge that brings those two parts together.
 It solves the biggest problems of static and rapid communication, which is that static communication isn't engaging.
 There's nothing you can do with it.
 It's meant to ascend.
 It's one way.
 Rapid communication is not asynchronous, because if we want to stay up to date, I have to be there.

 Now I'll give you a very simple example of how you can make static communication, using your dynamic communication straddles.
 It's not dependent on you being in one office, or the other.
 That also makes your culture a little bit more seamless.